DanielCreggOrganization/w2-lab-lambda-nastaj/README.md

     }
 }
 ```

 Finally, create a class called `Main`.
 Add the `main` method.
 Create an instance of the MathOperation interface using the Addition class.
-Finally we call the `operate` method of the `addition` object and print the result.
+Finally, call the `operate` method of the `addition` object and print the result.

 ```java
 public class Main {
     public static void main(String[] args) {